 Q for ash

 , ashley, jen and paul: how many people in the world do you think

 have experienced the click?

 - paul and jen are currently chest deep

-- At wheaton labs, we’re working on getting neck deep and we’re really close
+, we’re working on getting neck deep and we’re really close

 When I finished my Master’s Thesis: